-Alex Collins seems to have played his way on to Seahawks roster.
+Alex Collins seems to have played his way onto Seahawks roster.
 What does that mean for Rashaad Penny and the other backs?

 He also had 10 receptions on 11 targets for 73 yards, showing a greater versatility to his game than earlier in his career.

-Seahawks coach Pete Carroll noted that the pass-catching improvement allows Collins to be a bigger part of the offense.
+Seahawks coach Pete Carroll noted the pass-catching improvement allows Collins to be a bigger part of the offense.

 “It’s hugely important to be available,’’ Carroll said.
 “The more things you can do, the better it is for us when we put a guy in the game.
 If a guy can only block, or he can only run, or he can only catch, then you get taken advantage of.’’